GeneZC/MiniMA/README.md

 - [Citation](#-citation)

 ## 🕰️ Updates

+[2023/12/29] MiniMA-MoE is kicked off, aiming at upcycling MiniMA-2-3B to an MoE model.
+Following the [Pyramid-MoE](https://www.microsoft.com/en-us/research/blog/deepspeed-advancing-moe-inference-and-training-to-power-next-generation-ai-scale/) design, MiniMA-MoE has the bottom 25% MLPs with 2 experts while the top 75% MLPs with 4 experts, reaching ~7B parameters in total.
+Top-1 gating is used to preserve 3B activated parameters per token.
+The progress would be updated in a biweekly schedule (totally 6 biweeks as estimated) and could be tracked in [Live](#-live).

 [2023/12/27] Performance results are added for potential references in [Performance](#-performance).
 Still room for improvement, bravo!